heptarch/heptarch.github.io/drafts/rbl2.md

 date:  2024-05-19
 ---

-**May 19, 2024.** *Solving hard technical problems requires intellectual freedom, total focus, interdisciplinary random walks, and a finely-tuned coupling to reality.
-Here, I ponder how to establish and maintain these desiderata in a startup environment.*
+**May 19, 2024.** *Solving hard technical problems via fundamental research necessitates a delicate balance of freedom and focus.
+I ponder how to establish and maintain this balance in a startup environment.*

 <div style="background-color: #212433 ; padding: 30px; margin: 20px; border: 0px solid
 grey; line-height:1.5; border-radius: 15px">